 - National Consumer Disputes Redressal Commission: The National Commission, , shall be able to entertain Complaints valued above Rs.
 10 cr.

-By the new enactment, disputes can now be settled by way of mediation,if acceptable by both the parties.
+By the new enactment, consumer disputes redressal now be done by way of mediation,if acceptable by both the parties.

 Changes to territorial jurisdiction and e-filing of Complaints

 The new enactment gives consumers the option to file complaints with the jurisdictional consumer forum located at the consumer’s place of residence or work.
 This is aimed to provide procedural ease and reduce inconvenience and harassment for the consumers.